Swiss President Guy Parmelin calls for 63-hour working week

 15-hour days and a 63-hour working week are part of new plans submitted by the Head of the Federal Department of Economic Affairs, Education, Research and Swiss President Guy Parmelin, who wants to make extended working hours legal for different professions throughout Switzerland.

 Extended working week for high earners in Switzerland

 According to the new draft regulations, people working in legal, tax, corporate, management, communications, consulting and auditing services will in future have the opportunity to work a weekly maximum of 63 hours.
 This would only be allowed if the worker’s salary is more than 120.000 Swiss francs a year and the person has a high degree of “autonomy” in their working hours.

 Currently, plans would also allow for more flexible work contracts, with a greater amount of freedom given to work overtime and on Sundays.
 However, workers will still have to make sure that the annual average hours worked does not exceed 45 hours a week.

 More working hours planned for Swiss employees

-President Guy Parmelin made the case that current labour laws do not give international companies enough flexibility with working hours, using the example of Google moving jobs from Switzerland to London.
+Guy Parmelin, the president of Switzerland, made the case that current labour laws do not give international companies enough flexibility with working hours, using the example of Google moving jobs from Switzerland to London.
 The new regulations are a result of a compromise between the Federal Council and State Secretariat for Economic Affairs (SECO), who faced continued opposition from politicians and unions.